Dan Ewing: Personal life

 Ewing became engaged to Marni Little in September 2011, and they married on 15 December 2012.
 Little gave birth to their son in September 2014.
 The couple announced their separation in 2016.

 Ewing has been in a relationship with actress Kat Risteska since August 2016.
 He announced their engagement on 24 December 2021.
 In March 2022, they confirmed they were expecting their first child together, and Risteska gave birth to their daughter on 22 July 2022.

+In December 2011 Ewing was arrested after a domestic disturbance where police were called to the apartment he shared with Marni Little.
+The police filed a DVO to protect Little but charges were dropped after Little took the stand to support Ewing.

 On 21 October 2018, Ewing allegedly assaulted Little's husband David Robertshaw during a custody swap of their son.
 Ewing and Robertshaw argued for almost an hour while keeping his son locked in the car, before the police were called to the scene.
 Ewing was given an apprehended violence order (AVO) and faced Manly Local Court on 6 November 2018.
 On 3 November 2018, Ewing was handed another AVO, this time to keep away from Little's home and was due to attend Manly Local Court on 13 November 2018.